WE LOOK FORWARD TO OPENING OUR NEW GALLERY SPACE

 For further information please call (+1 – 212 – 481 03 62) or email (email@example.com).

-Born 1939 Lives and works in New York
+Born 1939, lived and worked in New York

 Rosemarie Castoro was a central protagonist among of the New York Minimalists and one of the few highly recognized female painters in this milieu.